4 Ways to Reduce Loneliness in Seniors with Alzheimer’s or Dementia

 It can be tough for family caregivers to watch someone they care about go through this.

-And it’s especially hard when one of your main goals is to help them feel supported, connected, and engaged in their own life.
+It’s especially challenging when one of your main goals is to help them feel supported, connected, and engaged in their own lives.

 To combat loneliness and isolation, try these 4 meaningful ways to help someone with Alzheimer’s or dementia feel connected and enjoy life more.

-Getting outside for just 10 or 20 minutes is a safe way to get the mood boosting effects of fresh air and natural scenery.
+Getting outside for just 10 or 20 minutes is a safe way to experience the mood-boosting effects of fresh air and natural scenery.

 Spending time in nature can enhance mood, increase short-term memory, and even improve depression.